Who am I? Why this Blog?

-A short UPDATED message to those who decided what the research findings of my doctoral thesis would be before the thesis was completed, defended, and published.
+A short message to those who decided what the research findings of my doctoral thesis would be before the thesis was completed and successfully defended.
 Silly them.

 Some people seem to think that a research question framed by the null hypothesis (h0) must lead down a particular path to a particular answer, and they may worry that the answer is one with which they might disagree.
 If this strikes close to home for some, then those people are uninterested in the scientific method.
 They’re more likely to want to click their heals three times while uttering, ‘I want to go to my predetermined conclusion…I want to go to my predetermined conclusion…I want to go to my predetermined conclusion.’

 In simplified terms, here is how the scientific method works:

 Rigorous research requires asking questions, forming a falsifiable hypothesis to avoid searching for a self-fulfilling prophesy, setting the proper level of statistical significance, and fearlessly following those data wherever they lead, even when the destination is not what was expected or hoped for.

 Honest researchers follow the data; pundits demand those data follows them.
 Friends don’t let friends act like pundits.

 “If you’re not part of the scientific method, you’re part of the scientific problem.”